FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1980/1980-10-17-the-lena-zavaroni-show.md

 after: " - 18 October 1980 Approximately 4 months later (10 January 1981) Lena would sue the owners of the venue"
 description: Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.
 post_description: Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.
-categories: [Theatre, The-Webbington, Weston&#45;Super&#45;Mare, OnThisDay17October, OnThisDay18October, OnThisDay10January]
+categories: [Theatres, The-Webbington, Weston&#45;Super&#45;Mare, OnThisDay17October, OnThisDay18October, OnThisDay10January]
 last_modified_at: 23 December 2023
 ---